 Tier-A

-Tier A builds are reliable and strong.
+Reliable and strong.
 They can beat all bosses and clear maps efficiently.
-The main difference between these and Tier S is that they might be slightly slower, cost more gold to set up, or require more skill to play correctly.
+The difference from S‑tier?
+Slightly slower, a bit more expensive, or require a little more skill.

 Storm Druid

-This build uses nature magic to call down lightning strikes.
-It is very safe because you can cast your spells and move away while the lightning hits enemies.
+Nature magic that calls down lightning strikes.
+Very safe because you can cast and then move away while the lightning does its job.

 Damage: High (Area of Effect)